savelee/kube-django-ng/readme.md

     (when you already have a cluster, and you get the error **The connection to the server localhost:8080 was refused - did you specify the right host or port?**, type: `gcloud container clusters get-credentials "futurebank" --zone europe-west4-a`)

-1. Set your **PROJECT_ID**, **GCLOUD_STORAGE_BUCKET** and **MY_CHATBASE_KEY** variables, which points to your GCP project id.
+2. Set your **PROJECT_ID**, **GCLOUD_STORAGE_BUCKET** and **MY_CHATBASE_KEY** variables, which points to your GCP project id.
 For example:

     `export PROJECT_ID=gke-pipeline-savelee-192517`
-    `export GCLOUD_STORAGE_BUCKET=leeboonstra-visionocr`
     `export MY_CHATBASE_KEY=123...`
     `export MY_CHATBASE_VERSION=1.0`

-1. Navigate to the root of this repository.
+3. Navigate to the root of this repository.

-1. Create a secret from your service account **master.json** key
+4. Create a secret from your service account **master.json** key

     `kubectl create configmap chatserver-config --from-literal "GCLOUD_PROJECT=${PROJECT_ID}" --from-literal "TOPIC=user-content" --from-literal "DATASET=chatanalytics" --from-literal "TABLE=chatmessages" --from-literal "MY_CHATBASE_KEY=${MY_CHATBASE_KEY}" --from-literal "MY_CHATBASE_VERSION=${MY_CHATBASE_VERSION}"`

-    `kubectl create configmap fileserver-config --from-literal "GCLOUD_PROJECT=${PROJECT_ID}" --from-literal "TOPIC=file-content" --from-literal "DATASET=fileanalytics" --from-literal "TABLE=fileresults" --from-literal "GCLOUD_STORAGE_BUCKET=${GCLOUD_STORAGE_BUCKET}"`
-    `kubectl create secret generic credentials --from-file=master.json`

-1. Fix paths to your images of the **-deployment.yaml** & **setup** files (in the cloudbuilder folder) to match the container names in your Container Registry.
+5. Fix paths to your images of the **-deployment.yaml** & **setup** files (in the cloudbuilder folder) to match the container names in your Container Registry.

-1. When you setup your cluster for the first time, you can run this command from the root directory:
+6. When you setup your cluster for the first time, you can run this command from the root directory:

     `gcloud builds submit --config cloudbuilder/setup.yaml`

-1. In case you want to re-deploy individual containers, run the following build scripts:
+7. In case you want to re-deploy individual containers, run the following build scripts:

    `gcloud builds submit --config cloudbuilder/chatserver.yaml`

-   `gcloud builds submit --config cloudbuilder/fileserver.yaml`

    `gcloud builds submit --config cloudbuilder/front-end.yaml`

     (optional)
    `gcloud builds submit --config cloudbuilder/django.yaml`

-1. To delete deployments use:
+8. To delete deployments use:

    `kubectl delete deployment front-end`

-1. To deploy another deployment:
+9. To deploy another deployment:

    `kubectl apply -f cloudbuilder/front-end-deployment.yaml`

    `kubectl apply -f cloudbuilder/chatserver-deployment.yaml`

-   `kubectl apply -f cloudbuilder/fileserver-deployment.yaml`

-1. Get a static IP:
+10. Get a static IP:

   A domain name is needed for an SSL certificate.
 We also want to create a fixed ‘A record’ for it on the name registrar.
 With an Ingress, the external IP keeps changing as it is deleted and created.
 We can solve this problem on GCP by reserving an external IP address which we can then assign to the Ingress each time.